highest rainfall in india

 • Environment: Surrounded by dense rainforests, Neriamangalam is known for its scenic beauty and rich biodiversity.

-Significance of Highest Rainfall in India
+Significance of the Highest Rainfall in India

 Average rainfall in India